dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 - `FontSize` is a `double` value that represents specific font sizes across platforms.
 - `HorizontalTextAlignment` is a `TextAlignment` enum value that defines the horizontal alignment of the query text.
 - `IsTextPredictionEnabled` is a `bool` that determines whether text prediction and automatic text correction is enabled.
-- `SearchCommand` is an `ICommand` that allows binding user actions, such as finger taps or clicks, to commands defined on a viewmodel.
+- `SearchCommand` is an <xref:System.Windows.Input.ICommand> that allows binding user actions, such as finger taps or clicks, to commands defined on a viewmodel.
 - `SearchCommandParameter` is an `object` that specifies the parameter that should be passed to the `SearchCommand`.
 - `SelectionLength` is an `int` that can be used to return or set the length of text selection within the <xref:Microsoft.Maui.Controls.SearchBar>.
 - `VerticalTextAlignment` is a `TextAlignment` enum value that defines the vertical alignment of the query text.